PhiBeo/Space-Odyssey/README.md

 # 🚀 **Space Odyssey**

-**Space Trail** is a Unity-based narrative resource-management game set in a dystopian future where Earth has become a wasteland.
+**Space Odyssey** is a Unity-based narrative resource-management game set in a dystopian future where Earth has become a wasteland.
 Inspired by the classic *Oregon Trail*, this game challenges you and your crew to escape the ruins of Earth by stealing a spaceship and surviving the perilous journey through space.
 Manage your fuel, tools, ship health, and money wisely—or risk death in the silent void.

 ## 📖 Story